breemark/pop-culture2/README.md

 5. Post Page.
 Each Post has an individual page
 6. Then do the Videos thing
 7. When the user registers, give him a choice to decide his role (teacher, school)
+8. You may want to create a seeder for the 2 mainpages